What numbers of plastic are safe for water bottles? The Numbers Behind Water Bottles

 What numbers of plastic are safe for water bottles The Numbers Behind Water Bottles

-Plastics are everywhere.
-Look around you from your home; just how many plastic items can take notice?
-From food containers, household utensils to bags, kid’s toys, shower curtains, cosmetics packaging, and water bottles – plastic has become a permanent fixture in everyday lives.
-This has been quite alarming, especially when it comes to safety.
+Plastic has become a permanent fixture in everyday life, from food containers and household utensils to bags, kid’s toys, shower curtains, cosmetics packaging, and water bottles.
+This is quite alarming, especially when it comes to safety.

 The news about plastics has been distressing public safety.
 While some are Eco-friendly and may be safe for kids, others contain harmful chemicals and cause dangerous pollution during manufacturing.
-People have been told to recycle plastic bottles and containers, but what will happen to the plastic if we throw it away?

-These pellets were melted down at manufacturing plants and reformed into molds to create resilient material.
-Machines filled the bottles and then wrapped, shipped, bought, opened, consumed, and unceremoniously thrown away.
-It is as if bottles are ready to be reborn by magic as something entirely new.
+Machines filled the bottles, which were then wrapped, shipped, bought, opened, consumed, and unceremoniously thrown away.
+It is as if the bottles are ready to be reborn by magic as something entirely new.

 In this modern time, it’s impossible to avoid plastics, but you can look for safer plastics for your family and the environment.
 To be healthier, many of us make a point of carrying water bottles with us everywhere we go.
-People buy bottled water for a variety of reasons; convenience, fashion, taste, and many more.
-But do you know what number of plastic water bottles are safe for you?

 What do Plastic Recycling Symbols Mean?